When to visit the vet?

 A main symptom of corneal erosions is frequent blinking or squinting of the affected eye, as the dog tries to relieve the discomfort.
 This is called blepharospasm.

-Affected dogs often show increased tear production, which occurs as a reaction to the irritation.
-In some cases, discharge from the eye, which may be clear or purulentPurulent refers to pus or the production of pus, which may indicate a bacterial infection.
-Purulent inflammatory conditions are often painful and may have significant swelling and redness., may also be observed.
+Affected dogs often show increased tear production, which occurs as a response to the irritation.
+In some cases, discharge from the eye, which may be clear or purulent, can also be observed.

 Diagnosis

-An important diagnostic test is fluorescence staining of the cornea.
-A special dye is placed in the eye, which attaches to damaged areas of the cornea and makes them visible under blue light.
+An important diagnostic test is fluorescein staining of the cornea.
+A special dye is applied to the eye that adheres to damaged areas of the cornea and makes them visible under blue light.

 In addition, the veterinarian can perform a Schirmer tear test to check the tear production of the eye, as a dry eye can increase the risk of corneal damage.